gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Data/Archives/Gapotchenko.FX.Data.Archives.Zip/README.md

 ### Working with Files

-Since `ZipArchive` implements `IFileSystemView`, you can use all the standard file operations:
+Since `ZipArchive` implements `IFileSystemView`, you can use all the typical file operations:

 ``` C#
 using Gapotchenko.FX.Data.Archives.Zip;